fusion-jena/JeDaSS/API/README.md

    Main API file, contains the API endpoint.
 2. ClassifierSemantic.py:
    contains the methods seperated step by step to classify and/or run semantic linking.
+   - convert file to data frame
+   - generate images per row from the data frame
+   - classify the images to the scientific discipline that are mostly connected to the dataset.
+   - process the semantic exploration using the generated semantic tuples of each project based on the classifier's results.
 3. data_preparation.py:
    contains the methods to generate images per tuples in the data frame.